Diegocostasp/skillwood/README.md

 # skillwood

-skillwood game port for consoles such as R36s and others, to use with portmaster
+Skillwood game port for consoles like R36s and others, to use with portmaster

-the game is without the package, you can download the game for free from the link below.
+you can download it for free or support the game developer through the links below.

 https://store.steampowered.com/app/2776630/Skillwood/